Kōda ware

-Kōda ware (高田焼, Kōda-yaki) is a type of Japanese pottery traditionally from Yatsushiro, Kumamoto prefecture.
+Kōda ware (高田焼, Kōda-yaki) is a type of Japanese pottery with damascening traditionally from Yatsushiro, Kumamoto prefecture.
 It is also known as Yatsushiro ware (八代焼, Yatsushiro-yaki).

 Most of the decorative style is influenced by Goryeo ware.

 The Hirayama Kiln Site is inscribed in the list of Historic Sites of Japan (Kumamoto).

 History

 Kōda ware is believed to have originated with the relocation of Hosokawa Mitsunao from Buzen Province to Higo Province (present-day Kumamoto) in 1632, which included moving potters who had produced Agano ware.
 However, it is more likely that Kōda ware production began before the arrival of the Hosokawas under the Kaga clan, who ruled Higo prior to their arrival.

 The best-known Kōda ware was produced under the supervision of the Korean potter Sonkai, around 1658.